mikulatomas/zoo-typicality/README.md

 Dataset can be downloaded here: https://archive.ics.uci.edu/ml/datasets/zoo.

 ## Selected categories
-Bird, fish, mammal (type 1, 2, 4 in Zoo dataset) categories were selected for assesing typicality ratings.
+Bird, fish, mammal (type 1, 2, 4 in Zoo dataset) categories were selected for assessing typicality ratings.
 All exemplars for each category are listed in following table.
 Note that `girl` exemplar was omitted.

 | Category        | Count         | Exemplars  |
 |:------------:|:-------------:|:---------- |